 The FEMA Disaster Housing Inspection Services Program provides emergency grants, often within hours of inspection, for property owners whose dwellings have been damaged by natural disasters.
 Deployments may occur nationwide and outside of the continental United States.
 In performing the work under contract to FEMA, WSP USA Inspection Services calls on a large network of pre-qualified part-time temporary inspectors that are able to complete inspections within 24 hours of being deployed.
-Inspectors use handheld computers loaded with government provided software to capture damages to the property.
+Inspectors use tablets loaded with government-provided software to document damages to the property.
 This data generates a report that allows FEMA to make an award determination, often within hours of the completed application.

 The tasks and functions of the FEMA Housing Inspector (T-07 Inspector II Service Contract Act FEMA Housing Inspector) are as stated, but not limited to, the following: